-You would NOT use Class 31 if you were registering:
+You would not use Class 31 if you were registering:

-If you are not sure whether you should register in Class 31, you might also consider the following "coordinated" classes: Class 5 - Pharmaceuticals, Class 29 - Meat, Fish, Poultry, Class 30 - Coffee, Flour, Rice, Class 32 - Beers and Beverages, Class 35 - Advertising and Business Services, Class 42 - Science and Technology Services, Class 43 - Food Services , and Class 44 - Medical and Vet Services.
+If you are not sure whether Class 31 is the most appropriate one to register in, you might also consider the following "coordinated" classes: Class 5 - Pharmaceuticals, Class 29 - Meat, Fish, Poultry, Class 30 - Coffee, Flour, Rice, Class 32 - Beers and Beverages, Class 35 - Advertising and Business Services, Class 42 - Science and Technology Services, Class 43 - Food Services , and Class 44 - Medical and Vet Services.

-Why use the class system?
-Trademark registration is based on a class system.
-For each class of goods or services that you register, you must pay a separate registration fee.
+Remember that the trademark class system will also impact your registration fees.
+For each class of goods or services that you register, you must pay a separate fee.
 So if you apply for a trademark for posters (Class 16) and shirts (Class 25), you must pay two fees.
 You must indicate the correct class at the time you are registering a trademark.
 If you list the incorrect class, you must start the application process over.